hikeventures/hikeventures.github.io/_posts/2016-05-26-active-japan.markdown

 ---
 layout: post
-title: Video - Active in Japan 2015
+title: 'Hiking, Packrafting and Camping in Japan'
-date: 2016-05-29 10:00  +0300
+date: '2016-05-29 10:00  +0300'
 comments: true
 published: false
 category: destinations
-tags: [destinations, japan, videos, hiking, packrafting, camping]
+tags:
+  - destinations
+  - japan
+  - videos
+  - hiking
+  - packrafting
+  - camping
-description: How we went hiking, packrafting and camping during our trip in Japan in 2015.
+description: 'How we went hiking, packrafting and camping during our trip in Japan in 2015.'
 ---

 As you know, last year we went to Japan for three weeks.
 And it was great.
 So great that we decided to go back this year again.